LocalJoost/LocalJoost.github.io/_posts/2020-11-20-Model-driven-Mixed-Reality-apps-using-UniRx-and-a-MRKT-extension-service,-part-1.markdown

 - Unity3d
 - Windows Mixed Reality
 featuredImageUrl: https://LocalJoost.github.io/assets/2020-11-20-Model-driven-Mixed-Reality-apps-using-UniRx-and-a-MRKT-extension-service,-part-1/spagetti.png
-comment_issue_id: 362
 ---
 Unity, my preferred platform for making Mixed Reality apps, is a gaming engine.
 The mindset of people using platforms like this is definitely different from those of us who grew up in Enterprise environments.
-The stuff saw in Unity tutorials, or apps developed by Unity aficionados looked to me, frankly, a lot like this:
+The stuff I saw in Unity tutorials, or apps developed by Unity aficionados, looked to me, frankly, a lot like this:
 ![](/assets/2020-11-20-Model-driven-Mixed-Reality-apps-using-UniRx-and-a-MRKT-extension-service,-part-1/spagetti.png)
-Now this may just be my lack of skill or imagination, but I frequently lost track of the flow of event, what state was kept where - even in my own apps.
-When I became the lead Senior Mixed Reality Architect of Velicus and needed to build apps that are a magnitude more larger and complex than my own store apps, I new I had to find a radical new way to keep on top of things.
+Now this may just be my lack of skill or imagination, but I frequently lost track of the flow of events, what state was kept where - even in my own apps.
+When I became the lead Senior Mixed Reality Architect at [Velicus](https://velicus.nl/) and needed to build apps that are a magnitude larger and more complex than my own store apps, I knew I had to find a radical new way to keep on top of things.

 ## Requirements
 1. I need to have a mechanism that kept the state of the app in a central, easily accessible way - kind of like I built my XAML apps using MVVMLight.
 2. To make this testable, I should be able to use a form of dependency injection
 3. I need to have a kind of pub/sub mechanism like INotifyPropertyChanged, that allowed me to respond to property changes
-4. A kind of messenger that allows me to send messages between separate parts of the model that have no knowledge of each other.
+4. I need a kind of messenger that allows me to send messages between separate parts of the model that have no knowledge of each other.

 ## Analysis
 Requirement 1 was easy enough to fill: the Mixed Reality Toolkit sports the idea of Extension Services.
 Using the service locator pattern, I could easily define a service to keep the state alive over scenes during the lifetime of the app.
-And since you can obtain reference to MRTK extension services by *interface* name, I could use that for simple testing or mocking.
+And since you can obtain a reference to MRTK extension services by *interface* name, I could use that for simple testing or mocking.
 A messenger I [already created myself once ](https://localjoost.github.io/using-messenger-to-communicate-between/) and that was easy enough to make into a service as well.
 But how about INotifyPropertyChanged?

-Enter UniRx - [Reactive Extensions for Unity](https://github.com/neuecc/UniRx), created by MVP:[Yoshifumi Kawai](https://twitter.com/neuecc), who I am not sure I have had the honor of meeting.
+Enter UniRx - [Reactive Extensions for Unity](https://github.com/neuecc/UniRx), created by MVP [Yoshifumi Kawai](https://twitter.com/neuecc), who I am not sure I have had the honor of meeting.

 ## Simple demo
 <iframe width="650" height="365" src="https://www.youtube.com/embed/GrNxpIr0cps" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>